Financial Stewardship Institute

 Examples of Prior Projects

-• Feasibility of university-wide translation and interpretation services
+• Feasibility of campus-wide translation and interpretation services.

 Questions

-If you have any questions about the nomination process, please contact Sheena Kindred, Learning & Development Coordinator, at 541-346-5116 or skindred@uoregon.edu
+If you have any questions about the nomination process, please contact Sheena Kindred, Learning & Development Manager, at 541-346-5116 or skindred@uoregon.edu